 advanced preferences menu.
 Pale Moon supports XUL addons (deprecated by Mozilla) as well as its own exclusive addons.
 The Moon Tester Tool even allows installing extensions meant for newer or older browser versions - and you might just discover that they work anyway.
 See?
 When Pale Moon says

 customizability, it means it.
 Though WebExtensions addons are not supported, the vast majority of them have replacements (while FF will never again support the old ones).
 Another way to customize Pale Moon is through themes, which you can make yourself or use the many available ones from their website.
 The browser is much, much faster than almost any other while keeping all the functionality.
+Don't worry about the FUD being spread by Firefox fanboys that Pale Moon is allegedly insecure - they were unable to provide a shred of proof (archive) when given the chance to.
+In fact, Firefox is way less secure due to including stuff like DRM, WebRTC and a PDF reader.
 So...does the praise ever end?
 Okay, they did some dumb stuff like blocking the AdNauseam extension (but you can install it anyway if you want to) and they still have some spyware included - (most of which is easily removed by changing the startpage) but trust me, those small issues do not overshadow its superiority.
 You truly can't come close to finding a better browser out there.